wp-plugins/smart-forms/readme.txt

 9. Calculated field interface
 10. Example of date field
 == Changelog ==
+= Smart Forms 0.9 =
+* Added the ability to clone an existing form, so you don't have to do everything again if you want to create similar forms.
+* Added a wishlist/support page

 = Smart Forms 0.8.5 =
 * Improving selection of options in the checkbox, radio buttons and select boxes